AlaskaAirlines/ods-inputoptions/README.md

 ```

 ## Development

-In order to develop against this project, if you are not part of the core team, you will be required to fork the project prior to submitting a pull request.

-Please be sure to review the [contribution guidelines](.github/CONTRIBUTING.md) for this project.
-Please make sure to **pay special attention** to the [conventional commits](.github/CONTRIBUTING.md#conventional-commits) section of the document.

-### Start development environment

 Once the project has been cloned to your local resource and you have installed all the dependencies you will need to open three different shell sessions.
 One is for the Gulp tasks, the second is for a series of npm tasks and the last is to run the Polymer server.